Arnie97/chrome-cookiejar/README.md

 # Chrome Cookiejar
 This module helps to utilize your Chrome cookies in Python scripts.
-It's especially useful when scraping sites that requires login, as you can test your ideas easily without having to recognize the captchas and emulate the whole login process first.
+It's especially useful when scraping sites that requires login, as you can test your ideas easily without solving the CAPTCHAs and emulating the whole login process.

 ## Supported platforms
 This package is only tested on Python 3.